Published by Alison Birks, MS AHG, CNS on July 23, 2016

-The ethyl ester form is made by reacting free fatty acids with ethanol (alcohol) in order to concentrate the EPA and DHA to levels greater than that found naturally in fish.
+The ethyl ester (EE) form is made by reacting free fatty acids with ethanol (alcohol) in order to concentrate the EPA and DHA to levels greater than that found naturally in fish.
 This process is called molecular distillation and the resulting product is completely synthetic.
-Please note that most of the commercially available fish oil, including CLO, is the synthetic EE form.
-Fermented CLO provides a natural form of important omega-3 fatty acids.
+Please note that most of the commercially available fish oil, including cod liver oil, is the synthetic EE form.
+Fermented Cod Liver Oil provides a natural form of important omega-3 fatty acids.

 Putrefaction or “rotting” is very different from lactic acid fermentation.
 The formation of putrescine and cadaverine are biomarkers for incomplete lactic acid fermentation.
 Both are foul -smelling, toxic biogenic amines produced during putrefaction.
 Cadaverine is a breakdown product of the amino acid lysine, while putrescine derives from the amino acid ornithine.
 Both are components formed during decomposition of the proteins in rotting meats through anaerobic bacterial action.
 Interestingly, small traces of these compounds are often present in fermented meat products and contribute to the overall flavor profile without causing any harm to human health.
 Some individuals are intolerant of even trace amounts of biogenic amines in the diet and need to restrict intake.
 Many factors can affect the formation of biogenic amines, and the process needs to be tightly controlled.
 A quality manufacturing facility can optimize the environmental conditions to allow only beneficial microorganisms to thrive, and for complete fermentation to occur.
-According to Dave Wetzel of Green Pasture, Green Pasture Fermented CLO has repeatedly tested free of undesirable biogenic amines such as putrescine and cadaverine.
+According to Dave Wetzel of Green Pasture, Green Pasture Fermented Cod Liver Oil has repeatedly tested free of undesirable biogenic amines such as putrescine and cadaverine.

 Table II provides a summary of the factors, which affect the formation of biogenic amines during meat fermentation.

 | Table II: Factors Affecting Biogenic Amine Formation During Fermentation

-“Fermented Fish Products”, Application of Biotechnology to Traditional Fermented Foods, 1992, p.
+Fermented Fish Products, Application of Biotechnology to Traditional Fermented Foods, 1992, p.
 133